-The initial taints are values read from the configuration getter APIs identified by cDep (§2.2).
-Taints are then propagated along the data-flow paths, through assignments, arithmetic operations, and string operations, until they reach sink statements. cDep supports taint propagation through RPCs (Remote Procedure Calls) by mapping the caller stub interface to the callee implementation.
+CDEP supports taint propagation through RPCs (Remote Procedure Calls) by mapping the caller stub interface to the callee implementation.
 A sink statement only consumes the parameter value; it does not further propagate the value, e.g., by using the value as a branch condition or passing the value to an external library or system call.
-We do not propagate taints via all control flows, to avoid over-tainting [74].
+We do not propagate taints via all control flows, to avoid over-tainting [80].
 We do, however, analyze some control-flow dependencies of tainted variables to identify dependency types such as control dependency and logical value relationship.

+6.1.2 Pattern Matching

-6.1.2 Pattern Matching.
-With colored variables, cDep searches for patterns described in §4 to discover different types of dependencies: (1) Control dependency.
-If a branch condition uses variables from parameters $Q = \{q_1, ..., q_n\}$ and the branch condition dominates the sink statements of a parameter p, then cDep reports a control dependency between p and Q. CDep also finds, as an object creation pattern, if Q is used to initialize an object within which p is used (§4.1.1).
-(2) Default value dependency. cDep leverages the semantics of common configuration getter APIs in which the default value needs to be provided as an argument, e.g.,
+With colored variables, CDEP searches for patterns described in §4 to discover different types of dependencies:

+Control Dependency.
+If a branch condition uses variables from parameters $Q = \{q_1, ..., q_n\}$ and the branch condition dominates the sink statements of a parameter p, then CDEP reports a control dependency between p and Q. Furthermore, considering it is possible the parameter p is used on both paths under the branch.
+To eliminate such false positives, CDEP requires only path dominates the usage of p to recognize it as a control dependency.
+CDEP also finds, as an object creation pattern, if Q is used to initialize an object within which pis used (§4.1.1).

-'''
+Default Value Dependency.
+CDEP leverages the semantics of common configuration getter APIs in which the default value needs to be provided as an argument, e.g.,

 1 <T> get(Class<T> class, String parameterName, T defaultValue);

-'''